What is a letter of wishes?

 Personal items

-If you’d like particular people to receive particular personal items (eg pieces jewellery), your letter of wishes can set out your thoughts to help your executors.
+If you’d like particular people to receive particular personal items (eg pieces of jewellery), your letter of wishes can set out your thoughts to help your executors.
 The law sees personal items (known as chattels) as being anything in your house that moves, and it also includes cars and even boats!

 Guardians